-Councillor Knight said that, Minute 56 was not fully representative of the meeting.
-She asked whether members would agree to add a document to the Minutes stating what she had actually said, as a summary was inadequate, given the fact that the matter reflected on her career and integrity.
+Councillor Knight said that, while Minute 56 was accurate, it was not fully representative of the meeting.
+She asked whether members would agree to add a document to the Minutes amplifying the salient points reflecting on her career and integrity.